mweel1/usa_high_level/index.md

   - title: Consumer Protection Agency
     link: /consumer-protection-agency
     details: A place for consumers to voice their opinions about issues that concern them at the federal, state, and city levels with government traceability to completion in the government and market place.
 A "consumer" lobby of sorts.
-Where would I voice my concern for the way receipts are printed, and propose a standard for that?

   - title: Children Electronic Device Protection Agency
     link: /children-electronic-device-protection-agency